Lancaster University

 Placement locations

 Placements are allocated across the whole of the northwest of England and may be located in Lancashire, Cheshire, Greater Manchester, Merseyside or Cumbria.
 Placements are allocated based on learning needs with the geographic location of trainees considered.
-See our website for more details of the placement structure throughout training.

 Last updated: